yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 ##### 3.2.2 Challenges of Controllable GAN

+A lot of the material in the section below was inspired by the medium post of Alexa Steinbrück.
+A truly marvelous explanation that depicts in the simplest way possible the architecture of VQGAN and CLIP.
+Major credit goes to the author.

 ### 4. Multimodal GAN
 The model which we will use connects two existing (open-source, pretrained) models: CLIP (OpenAI) and VQGAN (Esser et al. from Heidelberg University).
 VQGAN+CLIP is a ```text-to-image``` model that generates images of variable size given a set of ```text prompts``` (and some other parameters).